 Yes, the low FODMAP serving size recommendations have been developed so you can combine multiple low FODMAP serving sizes for different foods in one meal (1).
 We recommend that you try not to overthink your food combinations – many people find that just focusing on eating low FODMAP foods is enough to settle symptoms.

 Where do I find serving size information for low FODMAP foods?

 The best place to find serving size information for high and low FODMAP foods is in the Monash University FODMAP Diet App.
 This app has been developed by the lead researchers of the low FODMAP diet and has the most up-to-date and extensive lists of high and low FODMAP foods.
 Also, the small one off payment you make to purchase the app helps to support low FODMAP and IBS research.

 You can learn more about the Monash University FODMAP Diet App here (FYI this isn’t an affiliate link, we just love their app).

-We also have lots of helpful FODMAP handouts available in our FODMAP Wellness Club where you can also access FODMAP courses, dietitian-led classes, low FODMAP meal plans and more.
+We also have lots of helpful FODMAP handouts available in our FODMAP Made Easy programme where you can also access FODMAP courses, dietitian-led classes, low FODMAP meal plans and more.